Mirzipan/Homm3_BG_Database/units.md

 <a id="conflux"></a>
 ## Conflux

-🚧 Unit names are a mix of guesses based on how existing units are named, and previews from Archon.
+🔮 Unrelased and incomplete content.
+Unit names are a mix of guesses based on how existing units are named, and previews from Archon.

 | Name | #️⃣ | Tier | Type | ⚔️ | 🛡️ | ❤️ | 🤺 | Recruitment Cost | Abilities |
 | :--- | :---: | :--- | :---: | :---: | :---: | :---: | :---: | ---: | :--- |